andock-ci/server/README.md

-andock-ci.fin (fin docksal livecycle. )
+andock-ci server
 =========

-**andock-ci.server** Installs and configured docksal to use it with andock-ci pipeline:
+**andock-ci.server** Installs and configured docksal to use for andock-ci pipeline:

 Requirements
 ------------

-In order to build your apps with Andock CI, you will need:

-* Ansible

 Installation